cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 }
 ```

->Once you are at the `Worker` level, if you need more functions, these ones do not need to be declared in `additionalExposedMethodsNames`, juste add it into the Class.
+> Once you are at the `Worker` level, if you need more functions, these ones do not need to be declared in `additionalExposedMethodsNames`, just add it into the Class.

-Now the `Music` section has been scraped and the result of this scraping is return and stocked in the `musicBooks` variable, let's do the same for the user data.
+Now the `Music` section has been scraped and the result of this scraping is returned and stored in the `musicBooks` variable, let's do the same for the user data.

 ```javascript
 async getUserDataFromWebsite() {